3. Understanding Spatial Indexes

 Part 2

-We are going to undertake one part of the analysis involved in this work, which is to calculate the mean distance that anyone has to walk to get to the nearest well within their district.
+We are going to undertake one part of the analysis involved in this work, which is to calculate the mean distance that anyone has to walk to get to the nearest borehole within their district.
 This is important because water supply in Uganda is managed at district level, and so the analyses need to reflect this.

 As map data are scarce in this region, we will do this making some assumptions and accepting some caveats: